LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 Progress in FYE2025 (as of March 31, 2025)

-To achieve this aim, we have set goals to establish a culture of inclusion and achieve gender equity throughout the company by FYE2030, and are promoting measures in line with our Diversity & Inclusion (D&I) Strategy.
+To achieve this, we have set goals to establish a culture of inclusion and achieve gender equity throughout the company by FYE2030, and are promoting measures in line with our Diversity & Inclusion (D&I) Strategy.

-A total of 125 workshops on how to use the guide were held worldwide in FYE2024 and attended by approximately 6,000 managers, which equates to 86% of total managers.
-In each workshop, business or function leaders would act as a facilitator and share their own experiences and thoughts on how to use the guide.
-Participants learned about the importance of D&I, how to apply D&I in practice, and reflect on D&I principles in their daily actions.
-The workshops used real-life case studies on how to ensure psychological safety, followed by team discussions.
-Such efforts resulted in an increase of our score on the psychological safety question in the FYE2024 LIXIL Voice employee opinion survey, with a one-point improvement over the previous year.
+A total of 125 workshops on how to use the guide were held globally in FYE2024 and attended by approximately 6,000 managers, which equates to 86% of total managers.
+In each workshop, business or function leaders would act as facilitators and share their own experiences and thoughts on how to use the guide.
+In FYE2025, we continued to hold workshops targeting newly appointed and/or hired managers, with members of the D&I Council serving as facilitators.
+The participants learned about the importance of D&I and how to apply D&I in practice through these workshops and are putting their learnings into their daily actions.

 Leader’s Guide to Advancing D&I at LIXIL

-LIXIL has established frameworks to strengthen employee-driven activities and build an inclusive working environment.
-To help coordinate individual regional efforts and create organizational change through these activities, in FYE2022, we set up five global ERGs focusing specifically on a diversity dimension: Better Together (Gender Equity), Multicultural, Ability, Working Parents & Caregivers, and LGBTQ+.
-An executive officer is assigned to each ERG to serve as an executive sponsor who ensures all ERG activities closely align with overall company policy and to reflect the feedback received through these activities in our systems, products, and services, thereby accelerating our efforts to realize an inclusive work environment and society.
+An executive officer is assigned to each ERG to serve as an executive sponsor who ensures all ERG activities closely align with overall company policy and reflect the feedback received through these activities in our systems, products, and services, thereby accelerating our efforts to realize an inclusive workplace and society.

 Five ERGs

 ERG activities are led by steering members for each region and each theme.
-Information and event announcements relating to the theme are actively shared in each group on our internal social media, and employees are able to join all groups in all regions.
+Information and event announcements relating to the theme are actively shared in each group on our internal social media, and employees can join all groups in all regions.

-In Japan, we are trialing a real-time subtitling system as part of our ERG activities.
+In Japan, we use a real-time subtitling system as part of our ERG activities.
 This innovative system provides instant captions of spoken words, enabling employees with hearing difficulties to fully participate in meetings.
 It also assists non-native Japanese speakers in understanding the language more easily.

-The feedback we have received through these ERG activities is also being reflected in product and service development.
-At the LIXIL Online Showroom, we have begun providing a speech-to-text service using an app powered by AI voice recognition, and are further expanding services that provide peace of mind to those who have difficulty hearing.
+The feedback we have received through these ERG activities is also being reflected in our product and service development.
+At the LIXIL Online Showroom, we have begun providing a speech-to-text service using an app powered by AI voice recognition, and are further expanding services for those who have difficulty hearing.

 LIXIL is strongly committed to achieve company-wide gender equity by 2030.
 We have set clear targets and introduced concrete measures to increase representation of women in management positions across all corporate functions and business divisions, as well as job grade.